pedrobalage/python_natural_language_processing_portuguese/README.md

-This is a course of Natural Language Processing with python.
+This is a practical course of Natural Language Processing with python focused in Portuguese resources

-The target of this course is NLP for Portuguese.

 Author: Pedro Paulo Balage
 Website: pedrobalage.com(http://pedrobalage.com)